microsoft/MixedRealityToolkit-Unity/Documentation/InputSystem/HandTracking.md

 <img src="../../Documentation/Images/InputSimulation/MRTK_Core_Input_Hands_ArticulatedHandMesh.png" width="350px"  style="display:block;">

-Hand mesh display can have a noticeable performance impact, for this reason it can be disabled entirely by unchecking **Enable Hand Mesh Updates** option.
+Hand mesh display can have a noticeable performance impact, for this reason it can be disabled entirely by unchecking **Enable Hand Mesh Visualization** option.

 # Scripting